raganwald/javascript-allonge-six/manuscript/markdown/Appendices/examples.md

       };
     };

-Both tools offer an online area where you can type EcmaScript code into a web browser and see the EcmaScript-5 equivalent, and you can run the code as well.
+Both tools offer an online area where you can type ECMAScript code into a web browser and see the ECMAScript-5 equivalent, and you can run the code as well.
 To see the result of your expressions, you may have to use the console in your web browser.

 So instead of just writing: